Hyde Park, Chicago

-Hyde Park is a neighborhood on the South Side of Chicago, Illinois, located on and near the shore of Lake Michigan 7 mi south of the Loop.
-It is one of the city's 77 community areas.
+Hyde Park is a neighborhood in and one of the 77 municipally recognized community areas of Chicago, Illinois, United States.
+It is on the South Side of the city, located on and near the shore of Lake Michigan, 7 mi south of the Loop.

 Hyde Park is home to the University of Chicago and several seminaries and graduate schools of theology: Catholic Theological Union, the Lutheran School of Theology at Chicago, the Chicago Theological Seminary, and McCormick Theological Seminary (in addition to, UChicago's own Divinity School).
 The Griffin Museum of Science and Industry and two of Chicago's four historic sites listed in the original 1966 National Register of Historic Places—Chicago Pile-1, the world's first artificial nuclear reactor, and Robie House—are also in the neighborhood.
 In the early 21st century, Hyde Park received national attention for its association with U.S. president Barack Obama, who, before running for president, was a Senior Lecturer for twelve years at the University of Chicago Law School, an Illinois state senator representing the area, and U.S. senator from Illinois.
-The Barack Obama Presidential Center is currently under construction in Jackson Park, on its border with Hyde Park.
+The Barack Obama Presidential Center is in Jackson Park, on its border with Hyde Park.

 Hyde Park's boundaries and subdivisions have several local definitions.
 The community area's formal boundaries are 51st Street (signed locally as Hyde Park Boulevard) on the north, Midway Plaisance on the south, Washington Park on the west, and Lake Michigan on the east.
 Another local definition considers a section to the north between 47th Street and Hyde Park Boulevard to be in Hyde Park, although this area is, according to municipal boundaries, the southern half of the Kenwood community area.
 As such, it is often called "South Kenwood".
 Hyde Park and South Kenwood are also sometimes collectively termed "Hyde Park-Kenwood" (as in the name of the epoynmous Historic District, for example).
 Meanwhile, the portion of Hyde Park that lies between the Illinois Central Railroad tracks and the lake is usually referred to as "East Hyde Park" and is usually also taken to include "Indian Village", the small southeastern corner of Kenwood.